 Hey!
 Long time, no update, right?
-Well, I have a pretty compelling reason to post here… because a few weeks ago, I launched the Curiosity Podcast.
+Well, I have a pretty compelling reason to post here… because a few weeks ago, I launched the Curiosity Podcast (now the Curiosity Daily).
 And it’s kind of a big deal.
 Here’s a preview of what the series sounds like:

 I’ve played over 100 hours of Final Fantasy XV and it took me at least the first 50 hours to figure out exactly what bothers me about the game.
 That’s good, right?
 I mean, obviously the game isn’t LITERALLY UNPLAYABLE, or I wouldn’t have survived more than 40 hours.
 And I’m not going to say that the game is bad, because it’s not a bad game.
 But it is a fundamentally flawed game.
 I’m reminded of one reviewer who humorously gave it “9.75 out of 10: disappointing and underwhelming,” because there’s a lot of truth to that.
 This game may be doing relatively well on Metacritic, but from the reactions I’ve seen from the game’s audience, it seems like a different experience could have pushed it even higher.